SergioRuyDev/SergioRuyDev/README.md

 ### Hi there 👋

-I'm Sergio Ruy, I'm a Software Engineer and I really like a new challenger.
+I'm Sergio Ruy, I'm a Back End Developer and I really like a new challenger.
 I'm from Brazil, and I'm currently living in Dubai UAE.

 I love study, build new projects, and work with dedicate team to solve problems.